tiffanyadu/100-days-of-code-2/log.md

 ### Day 66: February 17, 2019

-**Today's Progress:** Started section 7 of the Modern React with Redux course by Stephen Grider on Udemy and began process of building a new React app that fetches photos based on user search.
+**Today's Progress:** Completed section 7 of the Modern React with Redux course by Stephen Grider on Udemy and began process of building a new React app that fetches photos based on user search.
 My progress:

 - Set up new React project with separate components for App and SearchBar
 - Styled the SearchBar and App container a bit